gnmearacaun/rpios-wayfirewm-config/README.md

 - Because `vim` makes files shine

-- The package vim-gtk3 has better clipboard support than plain old Vim.
-Wayland users should install `wl-clipboard` (done previously).
+- The package vim-gtk3 has better clipboard support than plain old Vim itself.
+Wayland users need `wl-clipboard` (installed above).
 This vim config is based on https://github.com/nvim-zh/minimal_vim by the incomparable [jdhao](https://github.com/jdhao)

 To avoid default conf interfering with this conf, do this:
 ```